-Since 2010 Kids Thrive has empowered more than 5,000 kids to lead creative community change projects.
-From 0-12 years old, children have an incredible ability to make community change.
+WE ARE 10!
+Since 2010 Kids Thrive has empowered more than 5,000 kids to lead creative community change.
+From early childhood, kids have an incredible ability to make a difference.
 Find out more.

 Take a look at what can happen when children are empowered to get creative and lead change in their communities.
 From music albums to public art installations to bus trips to the You Yangs - the results have been spectacular!